 Public access is highly valued, but there are subtle impediments to public access that foster unequal access.
 A security presence, for example, is often a deterrent to low-income communities and communities of color.
 Language access is important.
-Providing translation services and making meetings accessible builds trust and fosters genuine relationships with environmental justice communities.
-Other important elements are building environmental justice and social equity into the Commission's culture and being accountable.
-The strength of the policy is only as good as its implementation and the staff's and Commission's resolve to implement it.
+Providing translation services, interpretation services, and making meetings accessible builds trust and fosters genuine relationships with environmental justice communities.
+Other important elements include building environmental justice and social equity into the Commission's culture and being accountable for fulfilling the commitments in the environmental justice policy.
+The strength of the policy is only as good as its implementation.
+The full scope of comments from the roundtable are outlined in Exhibit D.